-One implementation of LU uses virtualized descriptors for the blocks allowing an arbitrary mapping to processors, specifically to enable work stealing and adaptation to newly available processors in a grid context [3].
-That implementation achieves 21% of peak on 128 Xeon processors connected via Gigabit Ethernet with matrix width of N=46,080.
-That implementation is similar in many ways to the asynchronous implementation in this paper.
+implementation in this paper.
 It does not perform pivoting, and it uses asynchronous unlimited lookahead and virtualized locations of the blocks.
 It however only uses a ring multicast strategy.
 Their implementation suffers from the memory constraints described in this paper, and it is specifically noted that the implementation cannot run the N=46,080 problem for the infinite lookahead priority configuration.

 Memory-aware scheduling has also been used in other contexts.
-The constructive algorithm [12] considers data and memory constraints in addition to other constraints for scheduling tasks in real-time systems.
-The scheme described in [11] collects memory performance related data online and then feeds those to an analytical model of cache and memory behavior, trying to minimize the overall miss-rate in scheduling a collection of processes time-sharing or space-sharing a cache.
+The constructive algorithm [13] considers data and memory constraints in addition to other constraints for scheduling tasks in real-time systems.
+The scheme described in [12] collects memory performance related data online and then feeds those to an analytical model of cache and memory behavior, trying to minimize the overall miss-rate in scheduling a collection of processes time-sharing or space-sharing a cache.
 In contrast, our memory-aware scheduling limits the amount of memory usage for a running parallel application on clusters, which indirectly controls the amount of concurrency (the lookahead depth in the LU case) during the execution.